Trident1998/Trident1998/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Dmytro Ivanytskyi 👋

-I'm Dmytro Ivanytskyi, a **Java Developer** with a passion for building scalable, high-performance backend systems and microservices, and a student at **Brigham Young University-Idaho** interested in computer science and web development.
+I'm a **Java Developer** with a passion for building scalable, high-performance backend systems and microservices, and a student at **Brigham Young University-Idaho** interested in computer science and web development.
 Welcome to my GitHub profile!

 ##
 - 🔭 I’m currently building a high-load application using Spring Boot.